Hill Top and Caldwell

 Increasing support for basic needs

-Big Local funding was allocated to projects to increase food provision within the community.
-For example, a three-year project early in the programme involved the Nuneaton and Bedworth Healthy Living Network using surplus food from the food redistribution charity network FareShare to provide three meals a day at Wembrook Community Centre, with people contributing what they could afford.
-The partnership’s support for food provision continued in response to the Covid-19 pandemic, when Big Local funding was used for Nuneaton Foodbank and schools to distribute food hampers.
-They also worked on an initiative with the Healthy Living Network, selling £1 food parcels of surplus food.
+A three-year project early in the programme involved the Nuneaton and Bedworth Healthy Living Network using surplus food from the food redistribution charity network FareShare to provide three meals a day at Wembrook Community Centre, with people contributing what they could afford.

 Addressing affordability of cash services

-Early on, a partnership member advocated for the community’s need for local free-to-use cash machines (ATMs), as they wanted to “put cash back into people’s pockets” (particularly in communities facing greater financial challenges).
+Early on, a partnership member advocated for the community’s need for local free-to-use cash machines (ATMs), as they wanted to put cash back into people’s pockets” (particularly in communities facing greater financial challenges).
 There were two pay-to-use machines locally, while the two free-to-use machines were considered relatively inaccessible, requiring users to cross multiple main roads or use their own transport.

 Working with others and supported by the partnership, the partnership member contacted their MP, met with representatives from LINK (one of the main cash machine network companies) to raise awareness, and submitted evidence to the national Treasury Select Committee.